AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 Here's some featureas about Kinesis:

- - Kinesis Data Streams allows you to specify the retention period for your data.
+ - Kinesis Data Streams allows you to **specify the retention period for your data.**
- - Offers a feature called "Enhanced Fan-Out" that allows you to build applications with low-latency data processing and real-time data delivery.
+ - Offers a feature called "**Enhanced Fan-Out**" that allows you to build applications with low-latency data processing and real-time data delivery.
- - Provides built-in support for time series data using a feature called "time-based partitioning".
+ - Provides **built-in support for time series data** using a feature called "time-based partitioning".
- - Allows you to reference external data sets, known as "reference data," within your SQL queries.
+ - **Allows you to reference external data sets**, known as "reference data," within your SQL queries.
- - Supports continuous querying, which allows you to continuously process and analyze the incoming streaming data.
+ - **Supports continuous querying**, which allows you to continuously process and analyze the incoming streaming data.
- - Automatically maintains checkpoints to track the processing progress of the streaming data.
+ - **Automatically maintains checkpoints** to track the processing progress of the streaming data.

  Here you can read more about [Kinesis](https://docs.aws.amazon.com/kinesis/index.html).<br><br>